Countly/countly-sdk-ios/README.md

 ##What's Countly?
-[Countly](http://count.ly) is an innovative, real-time, open source mobile analytics application.
+[Countly](http://count.ly) is an innovative, real-time, open source mobile analytics and push notifications platform.
 It collects data from mobile devices, and visualizes this information to analyze mobile application usage and end-user behavior.
-There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.
+There are two parts of Countly: [the server that collects and analyzes data](http://github.com/countly/countly-server), and mobile SDK that sends this data.
 Both parts are open source with different licensing terms.

 ##About